sjvignesh/sjvignesh.github.io/README.md

 **Features**
  - Home page with an introduction to Vignesh and links to his social media profiles.
  - About page with Vignesh's bio and skills.
- - Projects page showcasing Vignesh's projects with descriptions, screenshots, and links to GitHub repositories.
+ - Works page showcasing Vignesh's projects with descriptions, screenshots, and links to GitHub repositories.
  - Contact page with a contact form.

  **License**